jmd-dk/concept/concept/docs/tutorial/gadget.rst

 (as always, feel free to tack on the number of processes you want with ``-n``).
 The snapshot will be dumped to the ``ICs`` directory.

+As we have ``snapshot_type = 'gadget'``, the snapshot will be in GADGET format.
+Furthermore, naming the matter component ``'GADGET halo'`` ensures that this component gets mapped to GADGET particle type 1 (conventionally used for cold dark matter, see table 3 in the `user guide for GADGET-2 <https://wwwmpa.mpa-garching.mpg.de/gadget/users-guide.pdf>`_ ).

 Starting from this snapshot we can now perform the CO\ *N*\ CEPT simulation by running with ``-c "_gen = False"``.
 As this is also the value set in the